 The fact that you are not married to your partner can have serious effects.
-If you are not married, you are not eligible for spousal maintenance.
+If you are not married, then you are not eligible for spousal maintenance.
 Moreover, you will not be able to ask for the same type of division of marital property as in a divorce.
 Where one party has been a stay-at-home parent for years, this can have serious ramifications.

-We have helped many clients with complex family law matters both with and without marriage.
+At Johnson/Turner Legal, our attorneys have helped many clients with complex family law matters both with and without marriage.
 Call us today to set up an appointment to talk about your unique situation.